yuanxiaochenAC/EvoAgentX/docs/zh/installation.md

-# 中文Installation Guide for EvoAgentX
+# Installation Guide for EvoAgentX

 This guide will walk you through the process of installing EvoAgentX on your system, setting up the required dependencies, and configuring the framework for your projects.